 Click "Save" when done to add rules to the automation...

-Add multiple rules (with different triggers) to send different content to different members of your audience by either varying the audience (segment or channel) or by changing the event (geolocation).
+Add multiple rules (with different triggers) to send different content to different users by either varying the audience (segment and channel) or by changing the event (geolocation).

 Add multiple actions to a rule to send multiple notifications to your audience once they have triggered the rule (e.g. a drip-feed marketing campaign).